charbelmansour005/EuriskoArticles/README.md

 Overview
 --
-Typescript x react native cli
+react native cli x typescript

 How to run the project:
 ---